SESMG/SESMG/docs/publications/paper.md

 * **automatically conceptualizes** individual urban energy systems of any size,

-* **automatic processes and visualizes results** of complex relationships in form of system graphs, Pareto fronts, energy amount diagrams, and more, as well as
+* **automatic processes and visualized results** of complex relationships in form of system graphs, Pareto fronts, energy amount diagrams, and more, as well as

 * a broad set of **standard (but still customizable) technical and economic modeling parameters** including description and references.